pyotr777/sshconnect/README.txt

 	-pf		Files with placeholders that must be replaced with server-side absolute path before the code is processed on the server (Configuration file parameter name is preprocess_files)
   	Absolute path replacement placeholder: "#[remote_path]" (without quotes).
   	-dp		Comma-separated list of filename patterns to download product files after building source code.
-Example: "*.xml, *.h"
+Example: "*.xml, *.h" -cp		Command replacement pattern.
+Must be used for SSHconnect to work with "K" front-end.
+  			Command replacement pattern has the following format:  "a:b:c". a is replaced with b in commands.
+Then "#" is replaced with commands in c.
+	 		For use with "K" front-end use: ':":echo \'#\' | $SHELL -l.

  Algorithm